andyblomfelt/thefracturesoffel/content/Arc 1 - Port Almasha/II. What Lies Beneath a Memory.md

 He found himself asking what he did to deserve being saved by them.

 ---
 "Grab the rope!"

-Sorchan yelled from the Line Six, throwing one of the many retrieval ropes into the stormy seas to assist those who had trouble swimming.
-He nearly fell over as the ship hit the edge of the rock wall it had been tied to; the storm had worsened specifically in their absence.
+Sorchan yelled, his deep voice carrying over the wind as he threw a line toward the cove.
+The ship lurched, the storm having worsened in their absence, nearly knocking him off balance.

-A flurry of swimming, flying, and scrambling rope ladders ended with the entire group in the surprisingly pristine main galley of the famous Line Six, ringing out their clothes and tending to their wounds.
+A flurry of swimming, flying, and scrambling rope ladders ended with the entire group, soaked and shivering, in the surprisingly pristine main galley of the famous Line Six, ringing out their clothes and tending to their wounds.

-"Well look at that, a successful field trip.
-Found your friend, managed to not die, good for you."
+"Well look at that, a successful field trip."
 Kaela barged in with grandeur, shoving the door closed against the wind.
+"Found your friend, managed to not die, good for you."

 She hung her hat and jacket against the wall as she continued, exposing a simple black tank top underneath.
 "Sorry for the trouble Sorchan caused you, Ewan.
 I've left your money with Trusto, it's in good hands until you're able to return."

-"You all have a strange way of doing business" he replied with a pinch of confrontation.
+"You all have a strange way of doing business" he snapped back with a hint of confrontation.

 The conversation continued on, recounting the details of the deal and the location of the gold by Noro, and everything that went down in the temple.
 Interrupting the conversation, Kaela suddenly shook her head as if remembering something: